epsilonite/Crowdfunding_ETL/README.md

 ## Create the Crowdfunding Database

-Sketched an ERD of the four tables
+Sketched an ERD of the four tables<br>

-Used the information from the ERD to create a table schema for each CSV file
+Used the information from the ERD to create a table schema for each CSV file<br>

-Saved the database schema as a Postgres file named crowdfunding_db_schema.sql
+Saved the database schema as a Postgres file named crowdfunding_db_schema.sql<br>

-Created a new Postgres database named crowdfunding_db
+Created a new Postgres database named crowdfunding_db<br>

-Using the database schema, created the tables in the correct order to handle the foreign keys
+Using the database schema, created the tables in the correct order to handle the foreign keys<br>

-Imported each CSV file into its corresponding SQL table
+Imported each CSV file into its corresponding SQL table<br>
 Verified that each table had the correct data by running a SELECT statement for each